Assistant Professor of Transplant Immunology in Surgery, Institute for Academic Medicine

 Weill Cornell Medical College

 Dr. Zhiqiang Zhang earned his Ph.D. in Life Science from the University of Dalian University of Technology, Dalian, China, in 1999.
-He held faculty appointments at the University of Texas, MD Anderson Cancer Center, Houston Texas, and the Baylor research Institute, Baylor Institute for Immunology Research, Dallas, Texas, before becoming a member of Houston Methodist Research Institute in 2014.
-Dr. Zhiqiang Zhang also holds adjunct faculty appointment at Baylor University, Waco, TX.
+He held faculty appointments at the University of Texas, MD Anderson Cancer Center, Houston Texas, and the Baylor research Institute, Baylor Institute for Immunology Research, Dallas, Texas, and adjunct faculty appointment at Baylor University, Waco, Texas, before becoming a member of Houston Methodist Research Institute in 2014.
 As a member of the Research Institute Transplant Immunology Research Program, he directs a research program focusing on inflammation and virus infection.

 Innate immunity plays a critical role in initiating immune response and pathogen clearance upon microbial infection.
 Using pattern recognition receptors, including intracellular receptors or cell surface receptors, immune cells sense and respond to pathogenic microbial infection.
 This triggers activation of various anti-pathogen signaling cascades leading to anti-microbial, type I interferon (IFN), and/or proinflammatory cytokine responses.
 Understanding the effect of various microbial infections on receptors and signaling pathways will provide molecular insights into the host defense machinery and potential therapeutic targets for treating microbial infection.
 In contrast, uncontrolled nucleic acid sensing, especially self-nucleic acid sensing, and excessive production of type 1 IFN and proinflammatory cytokines, have been implicated in the development of autoimmune diseases such as systemic lupus erythematosus (SLE).
 Knowing the self-nucleic acid sensing systems in immune cells will help us develop receptor antagonists as a new form of therapy for autoimmune diseases.